 I engage with multinationals as a speaker, workshop leader/participant, or through Question and Answer sessions, on several topics relating to my experience and front line perspective with respect to issues of foreign corruption, compliance and real-world risk.
+A copy of my corporate abstract can be found here, and an example of my presentation style and content can be found here.

 I work closely with corporate leadership to ensure that my presentations are calibrated to the organization, tailored to attendees, and customized to the specific event.
 Thus, all my presentations are geared towards specific leadership goals, and to the needs of attendees.
 As I often share, I want to make sure that all the subject matter which I address intersects with the “what keeps you up at night” moments with respect to the work-force.
 In my model of presenting, attendee needs drive the content, and by engaging in pre-conference background interviews with corporate leadership, I do my best to research the nature of the corporation’s business, along with specific market and regional challenges.
 The goal is to customize the presentation as to address issues that are relevant, current, and salient to the corporation’s challenges with respect to compliance, risk and corruption.